TriumphLLC/Blend4Web/doc_src/api_doc/API_REF.md

     var vector = new Float32Array(3);

     vector instanceof Object;       // true
-    vector instanceof Float32Array; // true, so type of the vector is Float32Array
+    vector instanceof Float32Array; // true, so the type of the vector is Float32Array

-**Object**

-To prevent confusion between a 3D object rendered on the scene and some other JavaScript Object the former is always referenced as "Object ID" in the documentation.
-Currently, "Object ID" is a JavaScript Object, but it's strongly discouraged to access it by its properties.
-Instead, you should always rely on the engine's API to manipulate your 3D objects.
+-->